1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Abnormal CT of the GI Tract in Jersey Village

-• Medications: Anti-inflammatory drugs for IBD, antibiotics for infections, or other targeted therapies based on your diagnosis.
+• Medications: IBD anti-inflammatory drugs, drugs to treat infections, or other specific treatments depending on your diagnosis.

-• Diet modifications: Low-residue, fiber-adjusted, or specialized diets to ease symptoms and promote healing.
+• Diet modifications: Low-residue, fiber, or special diets to reduce symptoms and facilitate recovery.

-• Surgery: Resection of tumors or strictured bowel segments, bypass procedures, or other surgical interventions when necessary.
+• Surgery: Resection of tumors or stricture pieces of bowel, bypass surgery or other operative procedures as required.

-• Follow-up imaging and tests: Scheduled CT scans, blood work, and clinical evaluations to monitor treatment response and adjust your plan.
+• Follow-up imaging and tests: You have structured CT examination, blood status, and clinical observance so that you can recognize your treatment visibility and modify your plan.

 Why Choose GastroDoxs?

-Don't ignore your CT scan results.
-Book an appointment today with our expert team in Jersey Village.
-At GastroDoxs, our board-certified GI specialists will review your scans, answer your questions, and develop a personalized treatment plan to help you achieve long-term relief and improved digestive health.
-Schedule online or call us now to take the next step toward better care.
+Thirdly, your CT scan results should not be ignored.
+Make a reservation now with our team of experts in Jersey Village.
+At GastroDoxs, endeavors of our board-certified GI professionals will be to examine your scans, answer your questions, and create your own digestive health enhancement treatment program to guarantee your long-term relief and enhanced digestive health.
+Plan on-line or call us now to make a step forward towards better care.

 601